cxl-reskit/cxl-reskit/README.md

 The `cxlstat` tool is intended both as a useful way of checking your configuration, and as an example of how to do so in your own scripts or programs.

+Important note: If you run `cxlstat` as root (or via sudo), all information is available.
+If you run it from a non-privileged account, some information (e.g. host physical address ranges) may be omitted.
+For this reason we recommend running it as root or under sudo.

 ## About Kernel Support for CXL Memory